Poorly known. Occurs in northern two-thirds of state. Lowest Conservation Concern.

 Aguilar, Shaina.
 Animal Diversity Web, University of Michigan Museum of Zoology.

-AUTHOR: Bruce Todd, Wildlife Biologist, Alabama Division of Wildlife and Freshwater Fisheries
+Bruce Todd, Wildlife Biologist, Alabama Division of Wildlife and Freshwater Fisheries